Governors Behaviour Policy

 Under the Education and Inspection Act 2006, school governing boards are charged with the duty to set the framework of school policy by providing a written statement of general principles relating to behaviour and discipline.
 The following has been approved by the governors at Hillcrest Primary School.
 It applies to all adults employed by, volunteering at or providing services to Hillcrest Primary School.

 - support Hillcrest in achieving its values, safeguarding its rights and following its rules;

-- believe that behaviour management at Hillcrest Primary School is an opportunity to reflect and promote the school’s core values of the Four Elements – Resilience, Innovation, Partnership, Excellence;
+- believe that behaviour management at Hillcrest Primary School is an opportunity to reflect and promote the school’s five core values - Partnership, Resilience, Innovation, Diversity and Excellence;

 - respect and value all members of Hillcrest Primary School community and are committed to providing a caring and friendly atmosphere for all pupils so that they can learn and achieve success in a safe and secure environment;